Muntham Court: Demolition

 In the 20th century many irreplaceable country houses were lost to redevelopment.
 After a campaign for a crematorium to serve Worthing led by Alderman Brackely, Worthing Borough Council purchased the country house and adjacent land from property developers Groves Brothers (who had obtained a planning permission for a crematorium).
 The house was demolished in 1961 after it was said to be found unsafe and surplus to local council requirements.
-At the time a large number of historic buildings in Worthing were demolished by the Worthing Council with often little opposition from the public.
+At the time a large number of historic buildings in Worthing were demolished by Worthing Council with often little opposition from the public.
 Since then the town's planning activities are conducted with far greater sensitivity due to provisions in the Town and Country Planning Acts in the late 1960s as well as a shift in public opinion in 1970s towards preservation of Britain’s country houses as part of the national heritage.

 Crematorium

 Construction of Worthing Crematorium complex began in 1967 on the site of the old tennis courts.
-It was designed under leadership of Borough Architect of the Worthing Council Frank Morris and received Architectural Design Project Award for 1966.
+It was designed under leadership of Borough Architect of Worthing Council Frank Morris and received Architectural Design Project Award for 1966.
 The crematorium opened its doors on 5 January 1968.
 The first cremation service, of Isobelle Maude Tarry, was three days later on 8 January 1968.

 The estate grounds

 Gardens and parkland

-In the second part of th century new gardens at Muntham Court were designed in the popular at the time 'old-fashioned' style, with tall hedges dividing rectangular green courts.
+In the second part of 19th century new gardens at Muntham Court were designed in the popular at the time 'old-fashioned' style, with tall hedges dividing rectangular green courts.
 The gardens used to feature great arcaded topiary hedges on the east side of the house and along the main entrance drive to the north.
 Conifers from the Americas, as well as cedars, Contimental pines, Araucaria araucana and weeping beech, were among the mature trees planted by the previous generations.

 The Crown Garden was laid out for Harriet Thynne on the east side of the house.
 An elaborate design of dwarf box hedges radiated out from the centre with gravelled walkways meandering through beds of seasonal flowers and agaves.
 The pattern is claimed to have been inspired by an embroidered design of a baby's cap crown.
 Box and yew topiaries surrounded the crown pattern, adding to the impression of a 17th century garden.

-The gardens have changed little in the first part of the th century following the death of Lady Ulric Thynne but have since been flattened to make way for the crematorium.
+The gardens have changed little in the first part of the 20th century following the death of Lady Ulric Thynne but have since been flattened to make way for the crematorium.

 Private burial ground

 A private burial ground of the Thynne family and the estate is located on the Downland south of the house.
-It is now part of the Muntham Court Romano-British site - a Scheduled Ancient Monument that includes Iron Age and Romano-British settlements.
+It is now part of the Muntham Court Romano-British site - a scheduled monument that includes Iron Age and Romano-British settlements.
 The burial ground dates back to the death of Edward Thynne in 1925.
 People who lived on the estate were later buried alongside the family.